JulianAssmann/flutter_is_first_run/README.md

 Calling this function for the first time after installing the app returns `true`, after that every function call returns `false`.

-You can reset the plugin by calling
+You can reset the plugin by calling:

 ```dart
 await IsFirstRun.reset();